-2 THE EIA PROCESS
+2 THE ESIA PROCESS

-2.1 Application for EIA Permit License and Submission of a Project Brief
+2.1 Application for ESIA Permit/License and Submission of a Project Brief

-Prior to the commencement of works, a proponent whose project /activity falls under the prescribed list of Annex 1 of the Environment Protection and Management Law of Liberia (EMPL) is required to obtain an application for EIA permit/ license.
-Following that, the proponent is expected to submit the filled form along with a project brief and a specified fee to the EPA.
-If the EPA considers the project brief to be complete, a copy of the project brief will be transmitted to individual relevant line ministry/agency ten days after its submission, for comments.
+Prior to the commencement of project activities, , a proponent whose project /activity falls under the prescribed list of Annex 1 of the Environment Protection and Management Law of Liberia (EMPL) is required to submit an application for ESIA permit/ along with a project brief.
+A specified fee for project brief review is required.
+If the EPA considers the project brief to be complete, a copy of the project brief may be transmitted to individual relevant line ministry/agency ten days after its submission, for comments.
+The project brief must be submitted using the below format: